-CARTERET — Construction on the retail portion of P.C.
-Richard & Son’s Carteret facility is underway, Mayor Dan Reiman announced.
+CARTERET — Mayor Dan Reiman has announced that construction on the retail portion of P.C.
+Richard & Son’s Carteret facility was recently completed.